 Disclosure: This blog may contain affiliate links.
 But dont worry, this is at no extra cost to you and we only recommend products or services we know and love!

-One of the most important things I realized after visiting the Ruta de las Flores, El Salvador is that there is much more to do than what meets the eye, seeing flowers is just the start (I barely saw any).
+One of the most important things I realized after visiting the Ruta de las Flores, El Salvador is that there is much more to do than what meets the eye, and seeing flowers is just the start.

 What is the Ruta de las Flores?

-The Ruta de las Flores, El Salvador is essentially a region connected by one very scenic road.
-The road passes by 5 towns: Juayua, Salcoatitan and Nahuizalco to the south of Juayua, as well as Apaneca and Concepcion de Ataco to the north of Juayua.
+The Ruta de las Flores is essentially a region connected by one very scenic road centered around Juuayua.
+The road passes by 5 towns: Juayua in the center, Salcoatitan, and Nahuizalco to the south of Juayua, as well as Apaneca and Concepcion de Ataco to the north of Juayua.
 The region is located inland in the north-west area of El Salvador.

-Besides the flowers, these small towns offer a few other things to do (check out our list of things to do at the bottom of this page).
+Besides the flowers, these small towns offer a few other things to do.
 Since El Salvador is less traveled than many other Central American countries, we found that the Ruta de las Flores offered tourists the chance to interact with locals and observe the culture,

 It felt like an authentic area in comparison with the touristic beachside destinations most people only visit in El Salvador.

-Where to stay along the Ruta de las Flores, El Salvador
+Getting to the Ruta de las Flores (Juayua, El Salvador)

 El Tunco to Juayua

-The cheapest and easiest way is by chicken bus.
-First, you will need to get to Sonsanate and then change buses to get to Juayua.
-Below is the steps required.
+The cheapest and easiest way to get from El Tunco to Juayua is by chicken bus.
+First, you will need to get to Sonsanate from El Tunco and then change buses to get to Juayua.
+Below are the steps required.